General Guidelines for Accommodation Documentation

 The process of requesting accommodations begins with the student completing the Self –Disclosure Form.
-The Self –Disclosure Form needs to be completed by the student in his/her own words, using the most comfortable mode of response for written expression (handwritten, typewritten or dictation software).-student-self--disclosure-formacademics-2.pdf
+The Self –Disclosure Form needs to be completed by the student in his/her words, using the most comfortable mode of response for written expression (handwritten, typewritten or dictation software).

-The completed Self –Disclosure Form should be returned to the Coordinator of Student Disability Services (mail, email, fax, or personally delivered).
+The completed Self –Disclosure Form should be returned to The Director of Student Disability Services (mail, email, fax, or personally delivered).
 It can be returned alone, or with supporting documentation.
 All documentation and discussions will be confidential.

 Most recent I.E.P., 504 Plan or Service Plan from high school (if those services were in place)